sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 The Facebook Marketplace app includes a feature that notifies you when a listing matches a specified keyword.
 Unfortunately, this feature is poorly executed, appearing more intent on driving app engagement with false positive alerts than truly helping users find what they're searching for.

-To solve the following problems:
+To solve the following problems...
 - Inaccurate alerts
 - Untimely alerts
 - Alerts only observed within Facebook app

+I built an open source [1] alert system running on Github Actions and applying advanced 'listing filtering' with ChatGPT's API.